Folksbiene: History

 The company's 2006 production of Di Yam Gazlonim, a Yiddish adaptation of The Pirates of Penzance, by Al Grand, was nominated for the 2007 Drama Desk Award for Outstanding Musical Revival, and their 2012/13 Off Broadway production of The Golden Land was nominated for the 2013 Drama Desk Award for outstanding Musical Revival.
-In the summer of 2012, Folksbiene announced their plans to create an international Festival of new works in celebration of their Centennial in 2015.
+In the summer of 2012, Folksbiene announced their plans to create an international festival of new works in celebration of their centennial in 2015.
 A play contest accompanying the festival was juried by producer Emanuel Azenberg; the Tony Award-winning composer and songwriter Jason Robert Brown ("Parade"), and the playwrights Joe DiPietro (Tony Award for "Memphis"); Obie Award-winning Israel Horovitz, and Pulitzer Prize finalist Jon Marans ("Old Wicked Songs").

-A revival of the 1923 operetta The Golden Bride in 2015/16 drew press attention as a New York Times Theatre Critics Pick and garnered Drama Desk awards as well.
-The Folksbiene was a producer on the 2015/16 Broadway play "Indecent."
+A revival of the 1923 operetta The Golden Bride in 2015/16 drew press attention as a Theatre Critics Pick by The New York Times and garnered Drama Desk awards as well.
+The Folksbiene was a producer on the 2015/16 Broadway play Indecent.

 In the Fall of 2017, the company staged an enhanced production of Abraham Goldfadn's The Sorceress as part of their restoration project – an endeavor that will restore lost or nearly lost Yiddish works to the canon of Yiddish culture.
 A fully stage production was mounted two years later in December 2019.

-In 2022, the National Yiddish Theatre Folksbiene presented Harmony: A New Musical, the New York debut of the musical by Barry Manilow and his longtime collaborator Bruce Sussman.
-The musical tells the true story of the Comedian Harmonists, an ensemble of six talented young men in 1920s Germany who took the world by storm.
+In 2022, Folksbiene presented Harmony: A New Musical, the New York debut of the musical by Barry Manilow and his longtime collaborator Bruce Sussman.
+The musical tells the true story of the Comedian Harmonists.
 The show ran at the Museum of Jewish Heritage from March 23 to May 8, 2022.